cloudmesh-community/book/chapters/class/organization.md

 ### Track 1: Practice

-Trak 1 introduces you to using python for Big Data.
+Track 1 introduces you to using python for Big Data.
 We recommend that you do know a programming language for any of our courses.
 Learning a programming language is not part of the hours you spend for this class.
 It is an additional time requirement that you must plan